Why do people use your services?

 We earn a percentage of the gross sale.
 We pay for the staffing, the permits, and the signage.
 We write and place the advertising.

 We will discuss our percentage at the on-site visit.
-If the sales potential of is quite large, we create a sliding scale that goes down as the sales volume goes up.
+If the sales potential is quite large, we create a sliding scale that goes down as the sales volume goes up.
 On individual items of great value (for example a car, valuable painting, or the house itself), we create individualized percentages for such items separate from the rest of the sale.

 ALWAYS be willing to pay for expertise, because expertise ALWAYS pays off for you!
 To quote a percentage without seeing your situation assumes that "all sales are the same".
 Nothing is further from the truth.